-The American Express Platinum Card and the Business Platinum Card are marketed as premium travel rewards cards, and one of the benefits that make them worth their salt is in terms of the airport lounge access that cardholders can enjoy.
+The American Express Platinum Card and the Business Platinum Card are marketed as premium travel rewards cards, and one of the benefits that makes them worth their salt is the airport lounge access that cardholders enjoy.

 - Priority Pass

 - Miscellaneous lounges (Airspace, Escape, Swissport, YQB Jean Lesage)

 |85,000 MR points||$1,063||Apply Now|

 You can refer to our in-depth guide to Priority Pass for a complete discussion of the program.

 Both the Platinum Card and the Business Platinum Card provide you with a complimentary Priority Pass Prestige membership, which grants free, unlimited access to worldwide Priority Pass lounges.
 Also included is complimentary access for one guest per lounge visit.

 The “prevailing retail rate” is currently US$32 for every additional guest, which will be automatically billed to your credit card.

 There are over 1,000 Priority Pass lounges worldwide, so this perk should guarantee you some form of lounge access on the vast majority of your travels, especially if you don’t always fly in business class.